 - Choosing or designing appropriate learning methods and contents

 - Delivering those contents and measuring results

-Choosing or learning methodologies and methods
+Choosing or designing appropriate learning methodologies and methods

 This is probably the most flexible component of talent development – and possibly of talent management as a whole as well.
 There are countless skills that can be taught and trained, and each one with a few different training methods, for example: frontal lectures, learning on-the-job, shadowing… The choice of what to implement and how needs of course to be tailored to each organization, but there are at least some considerations to make.